Emergency

 Diagnose Hardware: Your Key to Unlocking Car Troubles

 Imagine this: You’re cruising down the Pacific Coast Highway, California, the sun is setting, and your favorite song is playing on the radio.
 Suddenly, your car sputters and the “check engine” light throws a party on your dashboard.
 Frustrating, right?
-This is where “Diagnose Hardware” comes in—it’s like speaking your car’s language to figure out what’s wrong.
+This is where “diagnose hardware” comes in—it’s like speaking your car’s language to figure out what’s wrong.

 What Does “Diagnose Hardware” Actually Mean?